shipsaas/laravel-inbox-process/README.md

 - Process your webhook requests **uniquely/exactly-once**.
 - Process your webhook requests **in ORDER**.
 - Your 3rd-party service doesn't want specific responses, simply `200` OK is enough
-  - eg: you have to run some biz logic then return the response.
+  - e.g.: you have to run some biz logic then return the response.

 ### Avoid using Inbox Process when
 - You don't care about the ordering of the webhook requests, can be YOLO-ordering 😌.
 - You have to do some biz logic then **specific responses** to your 3rd-party service.
   - For this, you might need to implement your own Idempotency layer.
-- You want high throughput
+- You want high throughput (use Queue then)

 ## Process until success
 If there is a message that fails to process (throwing an Exception).
 Inbox Process will stop and